 The UAB OneCard is the official university identification card.
-It is used for personal identification, for entry to campus events and the recreation center, for library checkout, and other UAB services.
-It also serves as a declining balance card for the UAB meal plans and for Blazer Bucks accounts.
-Additional information is available at www.uab.edu/onecard.
+It is used for personal identification, for entry to campus events and the recreation center, for library checkout, and for other UAB services.
+It also serves as a

 CAMPUS MAP

 UAB's campus map can be found at the following: www.uab.edu/map/